deva666/NewsReader/README.md

 There is also a RxJava branch that uses RxJava for Async and Reactive programming.

-To make the project compile, you need to get the API key from [NewsApi.org](https://newsapi.org/) and put it into your local `gradle.properties` file under the key `NEWS_READER_API_KEY`
+To make the project compile, you need to get an API key from [NewsApi.org](https://newsapi.org/) and put it into your local `gradle.properties` file under the key `NEWS_READER_API_KEY`

 Written by [Marko Devcic](http://www.markodevcic.com)